-Many states may require completion of a course of study prior to administering a state licensure exam for limited x-ray machine operators.
+Many states may require the completion of a program of study prior to administering a state licensure exam for limited x-ray machine operators.
 Several states use some or all of the Limited Scope of Practice in Radiography state licensing exams developed by the American Registry of Radiologic Technologists.
 States that administer an exam and issue a license or certification may use various terminologies to designate a limited x-ray machine operator.
 The limited x-ray machine operator may have limitations in performing ionizing radiation procedures specific to their scope of practice, and may be prohibited from performing other tasks.

-An interdisciplinary team of radiologists, limited x-ray machine operators, radiographers and other support staff plays a critical role in the delivery of health services as new modalities emerge and the need for imaging procedures increases.
-A comprehensive procedure list for the limited x-ray machine operator is impractical because clinical activities vary by the practice needs and expertise of the limited x-ray machine operators.
-As limited x-ray machine operators gain more experience, knowledge and clinical competence, the clinical activities for the limited x-ray machine operators may evolve.
+Limited machine operators are part of an interdisciplinary team that plays a critical role in the delivery of health services as new modalities emerge and the need for imaging procedures increases.
+A comprehensive procedure list for the limited x-ray machine operator is impractical because clinical activities vary by the practice needs and expertise of the limited x-ray machine operator.
+As limited x-ray machine operators gain more experience, knowledge and clinical competence, the clinical activities for the limited x-ray machine operator may evolve.

 State statute, regulation or lawful community custom may dictate practice parameters.
 Wherever there is a conflict between these standards and state or local statutes or regulations, the state or local statutes or regulations supersede these standards.
-A limited x-ray machine operator should, within the boundaries of all applicable legal requirements and restrictions, exercise individual thought, judgment and discretion in the performance of the procedure.-
+A limited x-ray machine operator should, within the boundaries of all applicable legal requirements and restrictions, exercise individual thought, judgment and discretion in the performance of the procedure.